openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/05-load-crd-into-the-cluster.md

 oc explain podset.spec
 ```

-At the moment no descriptions have been provided for the custom attributes, so only information about the type of the attributes will be shown.
+At the moment, no descriptions have been provided for the custom attributes, so only information about the type of the attributes will be shown.

-To check that you can now create instances of the `podset` resource, run:
+To check that you can now create instances of the `PodSet` resource, run:

 ```execute
 oc auth can-i create podset
 ```

-It should respond with `yes`.
+It should respond with "yes".

 This will work because you are a cluster admin in this workshop environment, and can create resources of any type.

-After the operator is deployed to a project namespace, if users who are not cluster admins need to be able to create instances of the new `podset` resource type, it will be necessary to create a cluster role which describes that right, and create a role binding against the users or group of users who need it.
+After the Operator is deployed to a project namespace, if users who are not cluster admins need to be able to create instances of the new `PodSet` resource type, it will be necessary to create a cluster role which describes that right, as well as a role binding against the users or group of users who need it.

-The cluster role for being able to work with the `podset` resource would be:
+The cluster role for being able to work with the `PodSet` resource would be:

 ```
 apiVersion: authorization.openshift.io/v1